FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/announcing-the-lotus-slasher--lotus-disputer-services.md

 Both the Slasher and Disputer services are designed to be efficient and lightweight, ensuring no detrimental effect on the performance of your Lotus node.

-Check out our new Lotus Slasher and Lotus Disputer video tutorial [here](https://www.youtube.com/watch?v=akJd6-2kR3Q)!
+Check out our new [Lotus Slasher and Lotus Disputer video tutorial](https://www.youtube.com/watch?v=akJd6-2kR3Q)!

 For detailed information, configurations, and setup instructions, please visit the [official documentation](https://lotus.filecoin.io/lotus/manage/slasher-and-disputer/).